 At the start of 2020, working from home looked something like an improvised home office, a slog up the Zoom learning curve, and the work-from-home mullet equivalent: pajamas on the bottom, business casual on the top.

 In the early 2021, your remote work could look like paradise.
 Like Costa Rica, to be precise – like cool mountain highlands and white-sand beaches, dense rainforests and luxury ocean-side communities.
 Like the exclusive use of flip-flops and monkeys for your neighbors.

 Like remote work life that’s BETTER than office life.
 Because, now you know: If you can work from home, then you can work from anywhere.
 From any home with a fast internet connection and a remote-work program, that is.

 We’ve been working on a few snappy names for this new type of work-travel:

 – Test drive for life abroad—dip your toe before you dive in headfirst!

 Regardless of what we call it, Costa Rica wants you to test out life and work abroad in paradise.

-On September 23, 2020, Costa Rica started officially discussing a law that will permit one-year tourist visa for digital nomads and remote workers.
+Costa Rica government is expediting a law that will permit one-year tourist visa for digital nomads and remote workers.
 The word is out this will be expedited, so if your plans include scouting for a new work-from-home location you might be packing your suitcases sooner than you thought!

 Did you know that freelancers are on track to become the U.S. workforce majority by 2027, based on trends and growth rates over the last few years?
 And that doesn’t even touch on the increase in remote work and work-from-home employees…